azzamallow/MimicJS/README.markdown

     john = mimic(new Student());

-From here you can now monitor the behaviour of the object and do assertion against it:
+From here you can now monitor the behaviour of the object and do assertions against it:

     john.enrolInSubject('Math');
     john.should('enrolInSubject').using('Math');